Blogger Outreach: A Step-by-Step Guide for Scalable Success

 When Terakeet’s SEO team began working with an online bank, we performed a full site and competitor audit.
 The results convinced us that after some technical improvements, our biggest priority was to implement a robust outreach strategy.

 The impact on organic traffic was a 143% increase in keywords on page one, amounting to a 358% increase in organic visitors per month (nearly half a million visitors per month).
 That’s organic traffic, not referral traffic (which also increased).
-High-quality links boost your website’s authority which can translate directly to rankings improvements.
+High-quality links boost your website’s authority which can translate directly to SEO improvements.

 Blogger outreach has a major impact on SEO, but the value extends way beyond backlinks.
 When you build relationships, your brand benefits from long-term brand awareness and audience trust.
 This is especially true of new brands like the online bank we discussed.
 Bloggers tend to have a more passionate and loyal community of readers than national publications.
 So when you partner with them, some of that trust transfers to your brand in a big way.